Raising the Bar at Rainbow Ranch Lodge in Big Sky, Montana

 Q: What are some of the popular items on your menu?

 JI: The most popular items on our menu are local game and fish: elk, bison, trout and salmon.
-I am currently developing a local charcuterie program, Beer Fest events, a Champagne Breakfast Menu and Summer BBQs to add to the our Fine Dining program.
+I am developing a local charcuterie program, Beer Fest events, a Champagne Breakfast Menu and Summer BBQs to add to our Fine Dining program.

 So what’s next for the Big Sky Chef?